1452712/1452712.github.io/source/_posts/Programming-Abbreviation-Collection.md

 - GI: Global Illumination
 - GPGPU: General Purpose computing on GPUs.
   Performs non-specialized calculations which are typically be conducted by the CPU.
 Started from NVIDIA GeForce 3, CUDA allowed programmers to ignore the underlying graphical concepts in favor of more common high-performance computing concepts.
 Microsoft's DirectCompute and Apple/Khronos Group's OpenCL followed up later, which means that modern GPGPU pipelines can leverage the speed of a GPU without requiring full and explicit conversion of the data to a graphical form.
+- Mip: Multim in Parvo (Latin)(i.e. much in a small space)
+- PBR: Physically Based Rendering (A rendering modes opposite to Classic mode)
+- TBR/TBDR: Tiled Based Deferrd Architecture, The tech used to balance GPU power & performance on mobiles.
 - TIN: Triangular Irregular Network
 - TLB: Translation Lookaside Buffer
-- Mip: Multim in Parvo (Latin)(i.e. much in a small space)
-- PBR: Physically Based Rendering (A rendering modes opposite to Classic mode)
 - UV Mapping: Suface Parameterization/Texture Coordinate Fundation
 - VFX: Visual Effects, including:
   - Special effects